BLCM/bl3mods/Aaron0000/Balands/README.md

 Adjusted the Aesclepius' status effect damage reduction to be far more effective and updated the description slightly.

-Fixed the Polyamorous' secondary firing mode not receiving proper damage bonuses.
+Fixed the Polyaimorous' secondary firing mode not receiving proper damage bonuses.

 1.2.5
 -----
-Reverted the damage buff on the Messy Break-Up to prevent certain builds from violently destroying game content with an army of superpowered drones.
+Reverted the damage buff on the Messy Breakup to prevent certain builds from violently destroying game content with an army of superpowered drones.
 Will see if the amount of drones active can be limited in the future.

 1.2.4
 -----